 The user can either clear the WDT, or the WDT and the Sleep Timer.
-Whenever the user writes to the Reset WDT Register (RES_WDT), the WDT will be cleared.
-If the data that is written is the hex value 0x38, the Sleep Timer will also be cleared at the same time.
+Whenever the user writes to the Reset WDT Register (RES_WDT), the WDT is cleared.
+If the data that is written is the hex value 0x38, the Sleep Timer is also cleared at the same time.